id-unibe-ch/git-playground/README.md

 ([typecraft_dev](https://www.youtube.com/@typecraft_dev) has a lot of interesting sort videos, especially on Neovim).

+In addition there's a [web-based game](https://learngitbranching.js.org/) to practice rebasing.

 ### I Accidentally Committed to Wrong Branch

 #### Symptom